Juniors - YOU may just want to

 Some Seniors may still want to take the ACT or SAT in December

 It may not be too late, but this is likely your last possible test date.

-Many colleges have "Regular Decision" deadlines in early January have explicitly state on their admissions page that December test results will arrive on time.
+Many colleges which have "Regular Decision" deadlines in early January have explicitly stated on their admissions page that December test results will arrive on time.

 If you applied "Early Action or Decision" at schools, double check their website for deadlines as many will allow you to continue to test after the application deadline and submit scores for consideration as is the case for Miami University in Ohio.